Ralf Schumacher: 1997

 In August 1996, Schumacher tested for the McLaren team at Silverstone.
 In September, it was announced that Schumacher had signed a three-year contract to drive for the Jordan team.
 The deal also brought in a further £8 million from Schumacher's sponsor Bitburger brewery, with a small percentage going towards his salary.
 In January 1997, Giancarlo Fisichella was confirmed as Schumacher's teammate replacing Martin Brundle, who expressed a desire to remain with the team.
 Schumacher believed that Brundle's experience would have helped him in the coming season.

 Schumacher took the first podium of his career in Argentina with third place despite a collision with teammate Fisichella.
 Further consecutive retirements followed in the next four races before picking up a sixth-place finish in France.
 Schumacher followed this result by picking up consecutive fifth-place finishes in the following three races.
 A further two retirements followed in the races in Belgium and Italy, before picking up a fifth-place finish in Austria.
 Schumacher did not score points in the final three races of the season, which included retirements in the Luxembourg Grand Prix and the European Grand Prix.
-In his début 1997 season, Schuamcher finished 11th in the Drivers' Championship, scoring 13 points.
+In his debut 1997 season, Schumacher finished 11th in the Drivers' Championship, scoring 13 points.

 Like all male German citizens, Schumacher was subject to compulsory military service in the German Armed Forces.
 Outside Formula One, Schumacher participated in the FIA GT Championship as a guest driver for the AMG Mercedes team at the Spa 4 Hours and was partnered by Klaus Ludwig.
 The pair finished fifth, scoring two points.